 A unique GST identification number is issued to the taxpayer after filing an online application on the Common portal.
 Any person having a GST number means he is registered under Goods & Service Tax.
 Registered taxpayers are required to collect tax from customers and deposit it to the Government.

 Any individual or business who is not required by law to get registered under GST may apply for registration on a voluntary basis.
-In that case, he has to follow all GST compliances as if he was liable for registration.
-Further, as per section 29 of the CGST Act, voluntary registration may be canceled if the business has not been commenced within six months from the date of registration.
+In that case, he has to follow all compliances in Goods and Services Tax as if he was liable for registration.
+Further, voluntary registration may be canceled if the business has not been commenced within six months from the date of registration.

 Every person is legally bound to register in the GST regime if,-

-As per rule 26 of CGST rules, a GST officer may register the person on a temporary basis if during any proceedings he finds that such person liable to registration under the Act and has failed to apply for same Any person to whom temporary GST registration is granted shall apply for registration within a period of ninety days from the date of the temporary registration.
+A tax officer may register the person on a temporary basis if during any proceedings he finds that such person liable to register under the Act and has failed to apply for same.
+Any person to whom temporary GST registration is granted shall apply for a new GST number within a period of ninety days from the date of the temporary registration.

 Registration under composition levy